 Most anemone species are non-threatened, but there are a few considered vulnerable.

-Stinging cells deter some predators, but some animals can still make a meal of an anemone.
+Stinging cells deter many predators, but some animals can still make a meal of an anemone.
 Many species of fish, sea stars, snails and even sea turtles have been known to opportunistically feed on anemones.